Meet Wade Bowen

 In 2008, Bowen released ‘If We Ever Make it Home,’ a song that remains a crowd favorite and one of his biggest successes to date.
 Bowen’s second live album was released in 2010 as a CD/DVD combo, recorded live at the famous Billy Bob’s Texas in Ft Worth.
 In just more than a decade of touring, Bowen grew a large and loyal fan base, released a total of 5 independent albums and established himself as one of the strongest performers in the Red Dirt circuit. ”I play music all over the country, and love performing,” says Bowen.
 “But there’s something unique, something very special about being from Texas and playing music in Texas.”

-Bowen’s last album ‘The Given‘ was released in 2012.
-The 10 song collection includes a lot of material written by Bowen and is a mix of ballads and the party bar songs he’s become known for.
+Bowen’s last album ‘The Given’ was released in 2012.
+The 10 song collection includes a lot of material written by Bowen and is a mix of ballads and the party bar songs for which he’s become known.
 “On the live circuit the overwhelming mandate as an Artist is to stir up a party.
-I try to leave folks with a memory.
-To evoke emotion and leave a mark on people,” says Bowen.
+I try to leave folks with a memory, to evoke emotion and leave a mark on people,” says Bowen.

 Bowen joined Troubadour, TX in season 2, allowing film crews a rare look into his personal life.
 “They’ve been to my house, with me when I pick up my kids from school, come home and kiss my wife.
 The cameras have followed me on gigs all over Texas and beyond.
 It’s a real look at this crazy life of music.
 It’s honest, no fake stuff, just showing people how it is,” says Bowen.
 Bowen is currently on the road more than 200 nights a year and has been writing and recording for his newest project expected in late spring.